abhideveloper9753/DSA-CodeHelp-With-C-/README.md

 	2. Kruskals Algorithm for MST
 	3. Eventual Safe States
 	4. Word Ladder-2
-	5. Minimum Multiplications to reach End
+	5. Minimum Multiplications to reach End (letcode 1319)
 	6. Number of Operations to Make Network Connected
-	7. Find the City With the Smallest Number of Neighbors at a Threshold Distance
+	7. Find the City With the Smallest Number of Neighbors at a Threshold Distance (leetcode 1334)
-	8. Accounts Merge
+	8. Accounts Merge (lletcode 721)

 ```